-Do not be fooled by suggestions that a SPAC IPO is a way for companies that are not otherwise prepared for a traditional IPO to go public.
+Do not be fooled by the suggestion that a SPAC IPO is a way for a company that is not otherwise prepared for a traditional IPO to go public.
 This is simply not the case.
-Although the merger and PIPE process allows for a little more time for the target company to prepare for its more complete financial statement and business disclosure in the Form S-4/proxy filing after announcement, that is little difference and all of the other aspects of becoming a public company need to be in motion and quickly resolved – including PCAOB audited financials, public company internal controls and procedures, NYSE/Nasdaq listing and governance requirements, trading and window policies, and all the other governance procedures and policies to effectively operate in the public domain.
+Although the merger and PIPE process allows for a little more time for the target company to prepare for its more complete financial statement and business disclosure in the Form S- 4/proxy filing after announcement, that is little difference.
+All of the other aspects of becoming a public company need to be in motion and quickly resolved – including PCAOB audited financials, public company internal controls and procedures, NYSE/Nasdaq listing and governance requirements, trading and window policies, and all the other governance procedures and policies needed to effectively operate in the public domain.
 This also includes being prepared to speak and guide the Street effectively on future expectations.
 Fortunately, we have your back on a great deal of this.

 6. SEC review

-Another common misconception with SPACs is the idea of less scrutiny from the SEC in connection with the process.
-Though it is true that preliminary proxy statements occasionally get quicker or less robust review from the Staff, for most SPAC transactions involving an S-4/proxy, the SEC will take the same watchful and careful eye to the target company’s disclosure and issue comments where they see fit.
-We also suspect that, with the sheer volume of SPAC deals coming to the market over the next year or two, the SEC will increase its focus on these transactions.
-Target companies need to prepare for a thorough review cycle and be in a position to discuss their disclosure approaches in detail with the Staff.
-We, coincidence of coincidences, strongly advise companies to hire outside counsel well equipped to do this.
+Another common misconception with SPACs is the idea that the process elicits less scrutiny from the SEC.
+Though it is true that preliminary proxy statements occasionally get quicker or less robust review from SEC staff, for most SPAC transactions involving an S-4/proxy, the SEC will take the same watchful and careful eye to the target company’s disclosure and issue comments where they see fit, and review timelines have lengthened.
+The SEC has increasingly focused on SPACs given the unprecedented volume of SPAC deals coming to the market, with particular focus on valuation and projections.
+SEC enforcement actions against SPACs and shareholder derivative litigation have also increased the level of scrutiny to which SPACs are subject.
+Target companies need to prepare for a thorough review cycle and be in a position to discuss their disclosure approaches in detail with the staff.
+Coincidence of coincidences, we strongly advise companies to hire outside counsel well-equipped to do this.

 7. Lock-up agreements

-More than 90% of the lock-up agreements for pre-IPO holders are 180 days for traditional IPOs, with some variations for staggered or performance-based early releases here and there.
-In most SPAC transactions, the target company holders are also expected at a minimum to sign a 180-day lock-up.
-However, the considerations for what might make the most sense are often different since you have the SPAC sponsors and the PIPE investors subject to different lock-up periods.
-Most SPAC sponsors will be subject to a 1-year lock-up, which can create staggered releases of shares into the market after the combination and may at times try to push the target company holders to also have a 1-year lockup to align interests.
-Companies should be thoughtful, in discussions with their financial advisors, on how additional shares will come into the market and implications for the public company’s trading volatility.
+The vast majority of lock-up agreements for pre-IPO holders are 180 days for traditional IPOs, with some variations for staggered or performance-based early releases here and there.
+In most SPAC transactions, the target company holders are also expected to sign a 180-day lock-up.
+However, the considerations for what might make the most sense are often different since the SPAC sponsors and the PIPE investors are subject to different lock-up periods.
+Most SPAC sponsors will be subject to a one-year lock-up, which can create staggered releases of shares into the market after the combination, and may at times try to push the target company holders to have a one-year lockup as well to align interests.
+Companies should be thoughtful, in discussions with their financial advisers, about how additional shares will come into the market and any implications for the public company’s trading volatility.

 8. Shareholder support

 Once you negotiate the merger agreement and, ideally, have your PIPE financing lined up, you enter into the deSPACing process, which involves obtaining the vote of both the SPAC holders and the target company stockholders and the offer of redemption to the SPAC holders.
-Target companies should think about this process early and consider obtaining commitments from the SPAC sponsors to vote in favor of the transaction and waive their redemption rights, and potentially voting agreements from their own holders to support the deal.
+Target companies should think about this process early and consider obtaining commitments from the SPAC sponsors to vote in favor of the transaction and waive their redemption rights and, potentially, voting agreements from their own holders to support the deal.
 Target companies will go through a process of pitching the deal to the SPAC investors to discourage redemptions and increase the amount of funds held in trust to be released at the closing to the ongoing company.
-This is your going public roadshow in a way.
+In a way, this is your going public roadshow.

 9. Governance and voting structure